-The unique museum hotel of Turkey, the Eresin Hotels Sultanahmet, located in the heart of Istanbul which is the only city in the world standing upon two continents, will convince you of it.
+IT'S NOT A HOTEL, IT'S A BOUTIQUE MUSEUM HOTEL.
+The unique museum hotel of Turkey.
+Eresin Hotels Sultanahmet, located in the heart of Istanbul which is the only city in the world standing upon two continents, will convince you of it.
 The Eresin Hotels Sultanahmet is not just a hotel offering personalized quality, service and comfort, but also a Boutique Class hotel in Sultanahmet with a private museum showcasing a cistern, mosaics, 49 other museum pieces of historical and architectural significance from Hellenistic, Roman and Byzantine times and extraordinary discoveries dating from Hellenistic, Roman, Byzantine and Ottoman times.
-In addition to the valuable historic pieces in our boutique Istanbul hotel, our gallery features Byzantine…
+In addition to the valuable historic pieces in our Museum…

-The unique museum hotel of Turkey, the Eresin Hotels Sultanahmet, located in the heart of Istanbul which is the only city in the world standing upon two continents, will convince you of it.
+The unique museum hotel of Turkey.
+Eresin Hotels Sultanahmet, located in the heart of Istanbul which is the only city in the world standing upon two continents, will convince you of it.

 The Eresin Hotels Sultanahmet is not just a hotel offering personalized quality, service and comfort, but also a Boutique Class hotel in Sultanahmet with a private museum showcasing a cistern, mosaics, 49 other museum pieces of historical and architectural significance from Hellenistic, Roman and Byzantine times and extraordinary discoveries dating from Hellenistic, Roman, Byzantine and Ottoman times.

-In addition to the valuable historic pieces in our boutique Istanbul hotel, our gallery features Byzantine and Ottoman art and a collection of original ceramics including the only exact reproductions of the Ottoman Empire displayed at the British Museum of London in England.
+In addition to the valuable historic pieces in our Museum hotel, our gallery features Byzantine and Ottoman art and a collection of original ceramics including the only exact reproductions of the Ottoman Empire displayed at the British Museum of London in England.

 Eresin Hotels Sultanahmet has been totally renovated to provide not only an irrefutably high level of quality but also to showcase original and carefully conceived design.
 This means that this museum hotel located in Istanbul’s historic Sultanahmet discrict, close to the city’s main touristic, entertainment and shopping areas and just a short walk away from world-famous sights such as Blue Mosque, Haghia Sophia, The Hippodrome and Topkapi Palace, has its own unique identity.